alermi/DrumSampler/README.md

 ### Overall Contorls:
 The volume slider under each instrument controls the overall volume of that instrument.
 The Room Volume slider at the right side controls the overall room mic volume.
 The Master Volume slider controls the overall output of the plugin.

+ Feel free to reach me at anilermi@gmail.com if you have any questions or concerns.